 High Republic Books FAQ

-Do I need to read the YA and middle grade books, or can I stick to the adult novels?
+Do I need to read the middle grade and children’s books?

-Do I need to read the comics to understand The High Republic story?
+Do I need to read the High Republic comics?

 If you want more science fiction authors and reading-order guides like this one, start with my Science Fiction Books in Order index.